smartsheet-platform/smartsheet-javascript-sdk/README.md

      var options = {
         body: {
-         //body of request to send for users API in documentation linked above },
+         //body of request as specified in the Smartsheet API documentation },
         queryParameters: {
-         //optional, found in the documentation linked above.
+         //querystring parameters as specified in the Smartsheet API documentation }
-        }
      };
      smartsheet.users.addUser(options)